MenacingExiler/VRCMenacePlayerShrinkerAsset/README.md

 Shrinks or increases player avatar size when enter a trigger volume.
 The script takes avatar changes into mind.
-If player changes avatar, their avatar will be immediately shrinked to determined rate adn will restore to size it was intended to.
+If player changes avatar, their avatar will be immediately shrinked to determined rate and will restore to size it was intended to.

 ### Shrink time
 ![ShrinkTime](https://github.com/user-attachments/assets/711348e0-e10e-4e78-bf08-ea97af4a2733)